grafana/loki/docs/clients/promtail/README.md

 ### `GET /metrics`

 This endpoint returns Promtail metrics for Prometheus.
-See "[Operations > Observability > Metrics](../loki/operations.md)" to have a list of exported metrics.
+See "[Operations > Observability](../../operations/observability.md)" to get a list of exported metrics.

 ## Promtail web server config